-Lecture: 1-2 hours per week and/or
+Lecture: 1-2 hours per week and/or Laboratory: 2-3 hours per week

-Procedures for arranging and tabulating material using the computer; continued emphasis on acuracy and speed; preparation of letters, reports, tables, and a large volume of other diversified business documents.
+Procedures for arranging and tabulating material using the computer; continued emphasis on accuracy and speed; preparation of letters, reports, tables, and a large volume of other diversified business documents.
 Designed to develop a minimum keyboarding speed of 40 words a minute.

-102 ADVANCED KEYBOARDING/DOCUMENT PRODUCTION 1-3 UNITS
+102 ADVANCED KEYBOARDING/DOCUMENT PRODUCTION